Studio FAQ

 Any session canceled in either of the above conditions will be credited in full toward the next month’s payment.
 While I make every effort to work with reasonable scheduling challenges, cancellations may not be eligible for credit outside the circumstances described above.

-For in-person students/tutees: If weather makes driving unsafe, if the student or I have mild symptoms, or if a member of the student’s household is ill, the session will be held remotely.
-I will communicate with the student/family as early as possible to make arrangements.
+For in-person students/tutees: If weather makes driving unsafe, if the student or I have mild symptoms, or if a member of the student’s household is ill, I am happy to offer a remote session.

 In the event that a student does not arrive for a session (or log on for a remote session), I will attempt to contact the student/family via text and email 5 minutes after the scheduled start time.
 If the student/family does not respond or arrive after 15 minutes, the session will be considered a no-show and no credit will be issued.
-If the student arrives or logs on late, I will usually still need to end the session at the originally scheduled time.

 If the student arrives with equipment missing or not in working order, or without the needed materials (sheet music, method books or textbooks, etc.) for the session, I will do my best to make productive use of our time.
 I cannot guarantee any loaner items, and no credit is available for sessions canceled or shortened due to forgotten items.